 - Look for misprints.
 Dapper Labs has a great team of developers, but that doesn’t mean everything always comes out perfect.
 Whether it’s Marcus Smart being listed as jersey #7 when he’s actually #36 or Jameer Nelson’s assist being misattributed as a dunk, mistakes and misprints are always out there.

+This all seems like just the beginning for NBA Top Shot, and a focus on utility seems to be at the forefront of the company’s future.
+Here’s what’s been teased so far.
 Hardcourt will be NBA Top Shot’s mobile game that can be played using Moments.
-So far we know it will be a user vs. user arcade style game where players have customizable attributes derived from the Moments a user holds in their account.
+It’s a user vs. user arcade-style game where players have customizable attributes derived from the Moments a user holds in their account.

-The NBA has yet to announce plans to onboard former players that aren’t a part of the Retired Players Association, most notably, Michael Jordan.
-But considering MJ himself joined up alongside Kevin Durant, Will Smith, Klay Thompson, 2 Chainz and others during Top Shot’s March funding round, the general consensus is that these one-off deals are still to come.
+The NBA has yet to announce plans to onboard former players that aren’t a part of the Retired Players Association.
+Most notably, Michael Jordan.
+But considering MJ himself joined up alongside Kevin Durant, Will Smith, Klay Thompson, 2 Chainz, and others during Top Shot’s March 2021 funding round, the general consensus is that these one-off deals are still to come.

-With top figures like Mark Cuban and Dapper’s CEO Roham Gharegozlou voicing their support for Top Shot (Gharegozlou is even in the top 5 collectors on the site), it’ll be exciting to see what other notable names are added to the ecosystem during the next NFT market influx.
+Further updates include new “Crafting Challenges” where fans permanently lock a number of Moments meeting given criteria in exchange for ultra-limited rewards, even more IRL events, spend-based rewards, and FLOW coin support.
+With top figures like Gharegozlou voicing their support for Top Shot, it’ll be exciting to see what other notable names are added to the ecosystem during the next NFT market influx.